 Many of you know me either as a college professor, a local activist, as Santa Clause, or as the father of the two most, amazing young women in the world.
 You’ve met me volunteering in the community, protesting for equality, feeding the hungry, and supporting our local businesses.
 Words are great and social media allows us to feel like someone cares about what we say, but for me, it is and always has been about living your words and putting action behind the beliefs you espouse.

-I was not a great student through a great deal of my school years.
-I was bored, found the material dull and repetitive, and failed to see where anything we were discussing had any relevance to my life.
-Finally, my parents grew frustrated enough to send me to Military School, Hargrave Military Academy, for my last two years of high school.
+I attended, Hargrave Military Academy, for my last two years of high school.
 There I became yearbook editor, junior school summer commander, a leader in several clubs, and Corps Commander.

 I was challenged by teachers who cared about the person more than the grade, was surrounded by supportive friends, and I lived under the guidance of an honor code which I still repeat every time I sign my name.
 After 2 years plus a summer, I graduated in the top 5 of my class with nominations to all three service academies, appointments to West Point, Annapolis, and the Coast Guard Academy and scholarships to several top ACC universities.

 After a year in the ROTC at University of North Carolina, I chose to move to Florida to be close to my family.
-I gave up my scholarship, received my honorable discharge from the Navy, took a job washing dishes at a local restaurant to help pay for college and worked for the next ten years in the restaurant business as I earned my B.S. in Finance from the University of South Florida. ( I think I was 1 course short of formally earning a minor in Economics).
+I gave up my scholarship, received my honorable discharge from the Navy, took a job washing dishes at a local restaurant to help pay for college and worked for the next eight years in the restaurant business as I earned my B.S. in Finance from the University of South Florida.

 After college, I got married in Brandon, where I was still a scoutmaster, brought home two daughters to our first home in Riverview, and spent a decade developing an international division for our family business.
 I built relationships between 2 dozen US manufacturers and major retailers throughout the Caribbean, Central and South America, and in Mexico.
 When the business closed, we had an international division creating over $10 million/year in exports, with sales teams in Florida, Venezuela, and Mexico.